zabirarkam27/assignment_08_Gadget_Heaven/README.md

 4. **Conditional Rendering** - Dynamically render UI based on state (e.g., Cart vs Wishlist).
 5. **Event Handling** - Used to manage user interactions, such as button clicks.
 6. **JSX** - The project extensively uses JSX for creating the UI.
+7. **Context API** - Used to manage global states like cart items and wishlist across various components.
+8. **useLocation** and **useNavigate** - For dynamic page title, navigation, and background color change.

 ---

 ## Data Handling and Management

-- **Context API** - A simple context is used for managing global states like user authentication, cart items, and wishlist across different components.
+- **Context API** - The Context API is used for managing the global state, specifically for the shopping cart and wishlist.
+This helps avoid prop drilling and simplifies state management across multiple components.
 - **Local Storage** - Cart items and wishlist data are persisted using the browser's local storage so that users don't lose their items after refreshing the page.

 ---

 ## Features of the Website

-1. **Gadget Browsing** - Users can view a wide selection of gadgets, filter by category, and search for specific items.
-2. **Add to Cart** - Users can add items to their cart and manage them (remove or modify quantities).
+1. **Gadget Categories and Cards**: The homepage displays a grid of gadgets, categorized by type (computers, phones, smartwatches, etc.).
+Each card shows the product’s name, image, and price with a 'Details' button leading to the product’s detailed page.

+2. **Product Filtering**: Users can filter gadgets by category from a sidebar.
+Clicking a category shows gadgets specific to that category, while the default view displays gadgets from all categories.

-3. **Wishlist Management** - Users can add gadgets to their wishlist for future reference.
+3. **Shopping Cart and Wishlist**: Users can add gadgets to their shopping cart or wishlist.
+The cart’s total price is displayed, and users can sort items by price.
+Items in the wishlist can also be added to the cart.

-4. **Cart Sorting** - Users can sort items in their cart by price to easily compare and make decisions.
+4. **Modal for Purchase**: After clicking the "Purchase" button, a congratulatory modal appears.
+The cart is emptied, and the total price resets to zero.

+5. **404 Page**: A dedicated 404 error page appears if the user navigates to an invalid route.

+6. **Dynamic Page Title**: The page title updates dynamically based on the route using React Router’s `useLocation` hook.

+7. **Favicon**: A custom favicon is added to the website for branding.

+8. **Toast Notifications**: Toast messages are displayed when an item is added to the cart or wishlist, indicating success.
+9. **Edge Case Handling**: The website handles edge cases, such as preventing errors on page reload and ensuring no duplicate items are added to the wishlist.
-5. **Responsive Design** - The website is fully responsive, providing an optimal viewing experience across various devices (mobiles, tablets, desktops).
+10. **Responsive Design**: The website is fully responsive, ensuring a seamless experience on devices of all sizes.

+---

+## Technologies Used

+- **React** - JavaScript library for building user interfaces.
+- **React Router** - Used for navigation and routing between pages.
+- **Context API** - Used for global state management (cart and wishlist).
+- **TailwindCSS** - For responsive and utility-first CSS styling.
+- **LocalStorage** - For persisting cart and wishlist data.
+- **React Rating** - Used for displaying ratings of products.

 ---